Shopping at Italian Supermarkets

 Macelleria = the butcher shop.

-Bar = both a coffee shop and a bar, and they sell cigarettes, too.
+Bar = both a coffee shop and a bar, and they sell cigarettes

-Ristorante = can be more upscale than Trattoria or Osteria
+Ristorante = a restaurant, usually more upscale than a Trattoria